Lingeer: History

 Historians have cited instances in which the Lingeer's role extended into negotiating the relationship between the Wolof and Serer kingdoms.
 One such example involves the Lingeer Djembet (many variations: Jembet, Njembot Mbodj).
 In 1833, Djembet married the king of Trarza (in Mauritania), Mohamed El-Habib.
 This political marriage provided the couple with control over the Waalo and the Trarza.
 The alliance was prompted not by the threat of Moorish expansion – a position encouraged by the opposition – but rather to construct a more resistant bloc against colonial invasion.
-The marriage faced a not insignificant amount of opposition within Waalo, yet was carried through by Djembet in order to halt French political expansion in the region.
+The marriage faced a not insignificant amount of opposition within Waalo, yet was carried through by Djembet to halt French political expansion in the region.
 In 1841, she chose the king to succeed Fara Penda Adam Sal upon his death.

 Ndaté Yalla Mbodj was the sister of Djembet and succeeded her in 1846.
 Her political action was similarly momentous and controversial; she is notable for her refusal of a French alliance.
 She prevented her son from contesting the accession of Djembet's son to the throne.
-One scholar attributes this choice to N’Daate Yaala's desire to not “break up the power of the unified kingdom.”
+One scholar attributes this choice to N’Daate Yaala's desire not to “break up the power of the unified kingdom.”